codeplaysoftware/syclacademy/README.md

 Don't know what SYCL is?

-*  Read a description of SYCL is available on the [Khronos website SYCL page](https://www.khronos.org/sycl/)
+*  Read a description of SYCL on the [Khronos website SYCL page](https://www.khronos.org/sycl/)
 *  Go to the Khronos website to find [a list of SYCL resources](https://www.khronos.org/sycl/resources)
 *  Browse SYCL news, videos, projects and more on the [sycl.tech community website](https://sycl.tech/)
 *  Get a list of the [available SYCL implementations](https://sycl.tech/#get-sycl)